Many Ways to Capture a Screenshot on a Mac OS X

 You can revert back to PNG using this command; defaults write com.apple.screencapture type PNG

 Note : If you are using older version of OS X, you may face trouble.
 So please add ;killall SystemUIServer (with Semi Colon) in the end of the command, just after file format (JPG/GIF etc..).
 Don’t use any space).

 You can choose almost any image format, just change the last word of the command as image format.
-You can even use PDF format as screenshot.
-Now you know how to take screenshot on Mac.
+You can even use PDF format as a screenshot.
+Now you know how to take a screenshot on Mac.
 You can also change the default location to save them.